 Not: That book is belonging to me.

 The main (action) verbs in a sentence, on their own, cannot adequately express the intended meaning with regards to the time at which an action happens.
-They need the helping verbs, sometimes called auxiliary verbs, to convey more precise meaning.
-As their name implies, helping verbs help the main verbs by specifying whether an action is in progress (continuous tense) or has completed (perfect tense).
-Helping verbs also help to express an idea such as possibility or obligation that is not expressed by the main verb.
+They need the helping verbs, also called auxiliary verbs to convey more precise meaning.
+As the name indicates, helping verbs help the main verbs by specifying whether an action happened in the past (past tense), is in progress (continuous tense) or has completed (perfect tense).
+Helping verbs are not used on their own as action verbs as they do not make sense.
+Helping verbs are known as modal verbs when they help to express possibility, probability, necessity, obligation, etc that is not expressed by the main verb.

-Examples of helping verbs: be (am, is, are, was, were, being, been), have, has, had, do, does, and didExamples of modal helping verbs: can, could, may, might, will, would, shall, should, must and ought to
+There are altogether 23 helping verbs: am, is, are, was, were, be, being, been, have, has, had, do, does, and did, and the modal helping verbs: can, could, may, might, will, would, shall, should and must.

 Helping verbs precede main verb to form tenses.